Rocky Mountaineer Day 2: First Passage To The West Second Day

-To see my Rocky Mountaineer Unplugged Day 1 from Vancouver to Kamloops, click here.
+To see my Rocky Mountaineer First Day experience from Vancouver to Kamloops, click here.

-The scenery throughout the train journey was amazing but some of my favorite views were from the second day.
+The scenery throughout the train journey was amazing but some of my favourite views were from the second day.
 As we moved closer to the continental divide and the Canadian Rockies, everything became majestic.
-It was cool to see certain places from the train tracks and make mental notes for future trips.
+It was wonderful to see certain places from the train tracks and make mental notes for future trips.
 I am keen on going back to Yoho National Park.
-Having grown up in BC, I realized how little of it I have really seen.
+Having grown up in BC, I realized how little of my home province I have really seen.